 It is true that in Hampi you can see more boulders and sculptures than you can see stars in the sky.
-And the locals will casually announce with a satisfactory smirk that it takes not less than one year to explore Hampi in its entirety.
+And the locals will casually announce with a satisfactory smirk that it takes nothing less than one year to explore Hampi in its entirety.
 If you do not have one year to explore Hampi, fret not.
 There is more to Hampi than just epic monuments surrounded by gullible tourist from across the globe.
 Hampi’s soul really lies in the little village sitting comfortably amidst the mammoth boulders, coconut and banana plantation.

 The Hampi village is within the radius of 15km from the world heritage site.
 It looks like a dolled up bride with grazing sheep, goats and cows adorning the green pastures making it doubly photogenic.
-River Tungabadra passing through the town, splitting into several little jingling streams in all directions adds a lovely character to the charming town.
+River Tungabadra passing through the town, splitting into several little jingling streams in all directions adds a lovely character to the town.

 I always stayed at a forest guesthouse far from touristy hullabaloo.
 My to-do list included bears, birds, photography, monuments and a lot of delicious north Karnataka food for this trip.